adnankx7/Car-ad/README.md

 ### How This Code Works and Connects with Web
 - **Backend (Node.js/Express)**: The app runs as a server on port 3000.
 It serves static files (HTML, CSS, JS) and handles form submissions via POST to `/submit`.
 Image classification happens locally using ONNX, and AI review calls Groq's API.
 Results are saved to JSON and responses sent back as JSON.
 - **Frontend Integration**: The web form (`templates/index.html`) submits data via JavaScript (`static/script.js`) using Fetch API to the backend.
 No full-stack framework; simple AJAX for communication.
 Can be integrated into any web app by calling the `/submit` endpoint with form data.
-- **Deployment**: Run locally or deploy to Heroku/Vercel.
-For web integration, embed the form in your site and proxy API calls to this server.

 ## AI Review Agent
 The AI review agent leverages LangChain.js to chain a prompt template with Groq's Llama-3.1-8B-Instant large language model (LLM) for content moderation.
 It enforces strict rules to ensure ad descriptions are appropriate, truthful, and relevant.